menu

 For a small town, there is also a high proportion of single, often educated, people living in Sewanee.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Sewanee.

-Overall, Sewanee’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Sewanee’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Demographics